DiedrichsenLab/SUITPapaya/README.md

         └───con-<XXX>_space-SUIT.nii (Required if you have at least one contrast to show) │       A .nii file in SUIT volume space for a specific task activation. <XXX> is the │       name of that task and should be the same as its corresponding .func.gii file.
-        │
-        └───README.md (Optional)
-                A README file to describe the folder which used to show in github.

 ## how to generate .lut file
 A `atl-<XXX>.lut` file is associated to an atlas (parcellation)